 Kings Canyon Online provided visual banners and marquee announcements in the local community.
 This helped to relay information about our program to students, parents, and the community.
+We also continue to utilize Parent Square as our primary resource for informing parents.

 Overall Successes - Kings Canyon Online has worked hard this past year to improve not only how we recognize student achievement, but ensure that their parents and families are a part of this recognition.
 This year saw a continuation of award ceremonies for academic achievement, but also providing Supervising Teachers a chance to recognize students who work hard to improve or overcome difficult situations, while still striving to do their best in their academic subjects.
 These have proven to be successful by an increase in student work completion and a reduction in attendance issues.
 Students have enjoyed being given the opportunity to share this academic success with their parents at our academic celebrations.
 Students are also happy to receive a certificate and be recognized for their achievement.
+New for the 2024-2025 school year was recognizing one student for each of our PRIDE standards of Perseverance, Respect, Integrity, Drive, and Excellence.